x-burger/github.io/README.md

-# github.io
+# x-burger.github.io
+A jekyll theme cloned.
+## This is the beginning of an impersonal, person-based project.
+What is it?
-A minimalist impersonal website
+A minimalist impersonal website.